 Disney World doesn’t have an age limit.
 Some of its most famous rides might be perfect for all ages—like the Haunted Mansion, Pirates of the Caribbean and it’s a small world—but the four theme parks that make up Disney’s Florida resort have more than their fair share of thrill rides for older guests, too.

 Of course that includes roller coasters, the most popular kind of ride for teens and adults.
 Coasters have been a major part of Walt Disney World Resort in Florida ever since the original Space Mountain opened up in the Magic Kingdom back in 1975.
 As the resort has grown, adding more theme parks, two water parks, and a number of hotels en route to becoming one of the most popular vacation destinations in the world, so has its line-up of roller coasters.
-Today there are eight different coasters of various styles and intensity levels throughout Disney World, with the newest one, the family friendly Slinky Dog Dash, opening at Toy Story Land in Hollywood Studios just a few weeks ago.
-(There’s also a Guardians of the Galaxy-themed coaster coming to Epcot, but that’s a few years away still.)
+Today there are nine different coasters of various styles and intensity levels throughout Disney World, with the newest one, the motorbike coaster Tron: Lightcycle Run, opening at the Magic Kingdom in April, 2023.

-Which of these eight coasters are most worth your time?
+Which of these nine coasters are most worth your time?
 Which ones are great for all ages, and which ones should the little kids steer clear of?
-We break down all eight, ranking them from least to most significant on a variety of factors, including theming, ride layout, and excitement.
+We break down all nine, ranking them from least to most significant on a variety of factors, including theming, ride layout, and excitement.

 Location: Magic Kingdom